 Will the politicians proactively plan to save Social Security, or will they wait until the last minute when a crisis will further hurt benefits?
 Only time will tell.

 Have More Questions?

-If you’ve had any changes to your income, job status, marital status, 401K options, address, or any other financial changes, don’t hesitate to contact the team at Summit Financial today.
 In addition, please feel free to forward this commentary to a friend, family member, or co-worker.
 Likewise, if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call to discuss it.

 Kenneth R. Wink